What Is Distributed Ledger Technology (DLT)?

 The Role of Ledgers in Distributed Ledger Technology (DLT)

-Distributed Ledger Technology (DLT) is defined by several key characteristics that work together to create a secure, transparent, and decentralized system:
+Distributed Ledger Technology (DLT) is built on several defining characteristics that make it secure, transparent, and decentralized:

 1. Nodes

-Nodes are the individual participants in the distributed ledger network.
-Each node holds a copy of the ledger and is responsible for validating transactions, storing data, and communicating with other nodes.
-They are essential in maintaining the integrity and functionality of the network.
+Nodes are the participants in a distributed ledger network.
+Each node maintains a copy of the ledger, validates transactions, stores data, and communicates with other nodes.
+Together, they preserve the integrity and reliability of the system.

 2. Transactions

-Transactions are the exchanges or modifications of data within the distributed ledger.
-These can include financial transactions, like cryptocurrency transfers, as well as the recording of ownership rights, digital contracts, or any other form of data exchange between participants in the network.
+Transactions represent the exchanges or modifications of data within the network.
+These can include cryptocurrency transfers, the recording of ownership rights, digital contracts, or any other exchange of information between participants.

 3. Ledgers